 A mail kiosk is proposed within the park bound by Hudson Place, Claire's Creek Lane and Sawyer Glen Lane, located on the south portion of the park.
 This is a square 16'x16' structure with three kiosks within it.
-It is open on the park side; lattice screens the view of the kiosks on the other three sides.
+It is open on the park side; privacy louvers screen the view of the kiosks on the other three sides.
 The structure has a brick column base with cedar posts; wood brackets are on each column.
 The structure is capped with a metal roof.
-Colors are not listed.